Septias/specs/group-membership/README.md

 ### Immediate consistency

-If subset of devices S has empty reception queues and the same view of the group memberlist and later always only modifies membership of devices outside the state S, then whenever devices in the set S have empty reception queues they have the same group memberlist.
+If a subset of devices S has empty reception queues and the same view of the group memberlist and later always only modifies membership of devices outside the state S, then whenever devices in the set S have empty reception queues they have the same group memberlist.

-Less formally, as long as membership of some device is not modified, fetching all messages should be enough to get into state consistent with other similar devices.
+Less formally, as long as membership of some device is not modified, fetching all messages should be enough to get into a state consistent with other similar devices.

 This property is tested in a simulation model.

 ## State transitions

-Initially there is one device
-that created the chat and has itself in the member list and all other devices have empty member list.
+Initially, there was one device that created the chat and has itself in the memberlist and all other devices have an empty member list.

 The following state transitions can happen during the simulation:

 1. Device that thinks it is currently a member adds another device to the chat.

-   It adds new device to its local member list and sends "Member added" message to all devices in the new member list by adding it to FIFO channels of all chat members.
+   It adds a new device to its local member list and sends "Member added" message to all devices in the new member list by adding it to FIFO channels of all chat members.